Biographies of New Mexico Women

 Since settling their case, the Córdova sisters received numerous awards including the Guardian of the Constitution Award from the New Mexico Civil Liberties Union; Pilgrimage for Peace Award from the Archdiocese of Santa Fe; Multicultural Educators of the Year Award from the National Association for Multicultural Education; Albuquerque Human Rights Board Special Recognition Award from the Albuquerque Civil Rights Office; and the Defense of Academic Freedom Award from the National Council for the Social Studies.

-Shirley Hill Witt: From the Rocky Mountain Online Archive:
+Shirley Hill Witt: From the New Mexico Archives Online:

 Shirley Hill Witt earned a PhD in Biological Anthropology from UNM in 1969.
 She was one of the first Native American women to earn a PhD.
 Born in 1934, a member of the Akwesasne Mohawk Nation, Dr. Witt had a long distinguished career as an educator and advocate for Native and women's rights.